zephyrproject-rtos/zephyr/doc/services/zbus/index.rst

 Suppose a usual sensor-based solution is in the figure below for illustration purposes.
-When triggered, the timer pushes an action to a work queue that publishes to the ``Trigger`` channel.
+When triggered, the timer publishes to the ``Trigger`` channel.
 As the sensor thread subscribed to the ``Trigger`` channel, it receives the sensor data.
 Notice the VDED executes the ``Blink`` because it also listens to the ``Trigger`` channel.
 When the sensor data is ready, the sensor thread publishes it to the ``Sensor data`` channel.
 The core thread receives the message as a ``Sensor data`` channel message subscriber, processes the sensor data, and stores it in an internal sample buffer.
 It repeats until the sample buffer is full; when it happens, the core thread aggregates the sample buffer information, prepares a package, and publishes that to the ``Payload`` channel.
 The Lora thread receives that because it is a ``Payload`` channel message subscriber and sends the payload to the cloud.
 When it completes the transmission, the Lora thread publishes to the ``Transmission done`` channel.
 The VDED executes the ``Blink`` again since it listens to the ``Transmission done`` channel.

 .. figure:: images/zbus_operations.svg
     :alt: ZBus sensor-based application